hashicorp/terraform-provider-azuread/docs/guides/azure_cli.md

 ```shell
 $ az login --allow-no-subscriptions
 ```

+The `--allow-no-subscriptions` argument enables access to tenants that have no linked subscriptions, in addition to tenants that do.

 Once logged in - it's possible to list the Subscriptions and Tenants associated with the account via: